Firedrake/nobraketracker/readme.txt

 /stats - list stats and peers for torrents (similar to /scrape, but in HTML)

+By analogy with /scrape, /stats takes an optional info_hash parameter to restrict reporting to that torrent.

 If a peer connects from one IP address but announces another, /stats will report the claimed address followed by the connection address.